 The best place for an emergency fund is in a high-yield savings account that’s completely separate from the checking accounts you use for everyday spending.
 Yes, the interest rate is low, but the key here is accessibility.
 You want to keep it somewhere the cash is readily available if you need it.

-How Much Cash Should I Have In Savings?
+How Much Should You Have In Savings?

 Once you’ve hit your targeted emergency fund amount, consider keeping your money in places other than a bank.
-Depending on your risk tolerance, these funds can be allocated into other high-interest savings vehicles like CDs, money markets, or various stock market investments such as stocks, bonds, or funds.
+Depending on your risk tolerance, these funds can be allocated into other high-interest savings vehicles like CDs, money markets or various stock market investments such as stocks, bonds or funds.

 Apply For A Mortgage Online